 Formal requirements for this class are 5 problem sets, a midterm, a final exam, and class participation.
-The problem sets will be given out at least a week in advance and will be due at 9AM, to be turned in on Canvas.
+The problem sets will be given out at least a week in advance and will be due at 9PM, to be turned in on Canvas.
 You can work together on problem sets (in groups of up to 4) but everyone has to turn in their own problem set.
 Please write the names of anyone you worked with on your problem set.
-The date for the midterm is Monday, 2/8 during the regularly scheduled zoom time.
-The Final will be for both sections 1 and 2 on TBDpm on TBD of Finals Week.
+The date for the midterm is Monday, 2/6 in class.
+The Final will be 1:30pm-3:00pm on Monday, March 6 in Keller 2112.
 Your final grade will be given by the following weights: